NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

        width = 20)            # width of the image
 ```
 The image file can be found in your project folder.

+Available file formats you can be accessed with `?devices`, ex: bmp, jpg, pdf ...

 Finally, there is a lot of functionality in ggtree and other functions that isn't discussed here. use `?ggtree` and `?gheatmap` in R to see additional arguments and possibilities for different visualization of trees.